Seb-geospatial/BlenderMapDEM/README.md

 <br/>

 ### 🖥️ Render Map from Python Script Using Terminal <a name = "terminal"></a>
+Rendering your DEM map from the terminal is both more resource efficient and quicker to execute assuming you are familiar with the terminal.

 - If Blender is not added to your PATH:
     - In your terminal navigate to your Blender installation directory that contains your Blender.exe file.
 On Windows this defaults to: `C:\Program Files\Blender Foundation\Blender 3.4` as of Blender 3.4.
     - To run a python script which contains the renderDEM() function, input `./Blender.exe --background --python path/to/script.py` into your terminal (working on Git Bash, syntax for executing applications from the terminal may differ slightly between terminal clients).